-- 217. EATL and the Principal Contractor will undertake site inspections on a periodic basis.
-These site inspections shall include an environmental component which shall, as a minimum and where relevant, cover waste management, water management, management of hazardous materials, wastewater management, emergency response, incidents and complaints, nuisance, air quality visual monitoring, inspection of light mitigation measures and other issues arising. - 218.
-An environmental inspection program will be agreed with the Principal Contractor prior to commencing work. - ^{219.} A responsible person will be allocated to each raised action to manage its close out.
+- 199. EATL and the Principal Contractor will undertake site inspections on a periodic basis.
+These site inspections shall include an environmental component which shall, as a minimum and where relevant, cover waste management, water management, management of hazardous materials, wastewater management, emergency response, incidents and complaints, nuisance, air quality visual monitoring, inspection of light mitigation measures and other issues arising. - 200.
+An environmental inspection program will be agreed with the Principal Contractor prior to commencing work. - 201.
+A responsible person will be allocated to each raised action to manage its close out.
 Records of the inspections carried out and any non-conformities will be retained onsite and any remedial actions required must also be recorded and implemented.

-20.3.
+19.3.
 Environmental Audits

-- EATL'S EMS and associated audit programme includes a requirement for an environmental audit of their construction sites on a periodic basis; included in the audit scope will be the appointed Principal Contractor's monitoring and inspection regime. - Environmental audits will be completed by qualified members of the EATL management team and the EnvCoW.
+EATL'S EMS and associated audit programme includes a requirement for an environmental audit of their construction sites on a periodic basis; included in the audit scope will be the appointed Principal Contractor's monitoring and inspection regime.

+Environmental audits will be completed by qualified members of the EATL management team and the EnvCoW.
 A programme of Environmental Audits will developed and these audits will be agreed and arranged with the contractor at least 2 weeks in advance.
 The programme will include a quarterly consent compliance audit undertaken by SPR's Consents Compliance Team, against the commitments in the RDDs using the RDD Consent Compliance Register.
 The results of these audits will be reported to ESC, including any identified failings, and measures to address these.
-This will ensure the Principal Contractors' compliance with the commitments made in the RDDs. - A responsible person will be allocated to each raised action to manage its close out.
+This will ensure the Principal Contractors' compliance with the commitments made in the RDDs.

+A responsible person will be allocated to each raised action to manage its close out.
 The Principal Contractor's monitoring and inspection regime will be included in the audit scope.
-Records of the audits carried out will be retained onsite and any remedial actions required must also be recorded and implemented. - 223.
-Environmental audits will also be carried out by the Principal Contractor, which will align with the site works however as a minimum is anticipated to be weekly during the main works phase and include more detailed audits of specific environmental aspects as required or appropriate.
+Records of the audits carried out will be retained onsite and any remedial actions required must also be recorded and implemented.

+Environmental audits will also be carried out by the Principal Contractor.

-21. COMMUNITY LIAISON AND PUBLIC RELATIONS
+20. COMMUNITY LIAISON AND PUBLIC RELATIONS

-- 224. Effective and consistent communication with the local community is essential for the successful delivery of our works.
+- 206. Effective and consistent communication with the local community is essential for the successful delivery of our works.
 EATL will manage public relations with local residents and businesses that may be affected by the construction works in any way.
 A proactive public relations campaign will be maintained, keeping residents informed of the type and timing of works involved, paying particular attention to potential evening and night-time works (where permitted) and activities which may occur in close proximity to receptors. - A Project Community Liaison and Public Relations Procedure has been produced and is attached as Appendix 8.
 It sets out communication processes to be applied during the construction phase of the East Anglia THREE onshore works as a whole and aims to ensure that the construction works are fully communicated to interested parties.
 A brief summary of the processes is provided below; however, please refer to Appendix 8 for full details.